 You should visit the DC Office of Tax and Revenue (OTR) at 1101 Fourth St. SW, Suite W270, Washington, DC 20004.

-- The individual picking up the certified D-40 must present their identification.
+- The individual picking up the certified D-40.

 Yes.
 Applicants will not need all of these documents to complete their DCTAG application, but if there is a document in the checklist that you can’t figure out, this packet has an example of each document we request to look at.
 The year may not be exactly correct – these are just visual examples.